andrescorrada/IntroductionToAlgebraicEvaluation/python/README.md

    it does not use any probability theory.
 By only using summary statistics of how a group of classifiers labeled a test set, we can treat all classifiers, whether human or robotic, as black boxes.
 There are no hyperparameters to tune or set in NTQR algorithms.
-If they where, these algorithms could not claim to be universal.
+If they were, these algorithms could not claim to be universal.

 2. It is **complete**.
 The finite nature of any test given to a group of